decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 The examples provided above on how to build the API are just examples, it's not required to follow them.
 The implementations of the API can vary completely, for example, the information can be retrieved from different sources (an indexer like [TheGraph](https://thegraph.com/), a Database previously populated or multiple indexers or contracts) and a NFT can be mapped to multiple decentraland wearables instead of having a 1:1 mapping with the NFTs.

+Note that the URNs in the examples use `matic` for the protocol.
+This means that the third party registry smart contract has been deployed in the Matic network **BUT** it is not related to or limiting where your project can be created.
+Every urn for linked wearables items will use `matic` as the protocol.
+Remember that linked wearables work for any NFT project created at any network (Ethereum, Polygon, Binance, etc).
+So, if your project has been created in Ethereum, the urn of the item will have `matic` in the protocol and it is ok.

-It must be noted that it does not matter in which network your NFT project is: Ethereum, Polygon, Binance, etc. The purpose of the API is to map an owner of an NFT with a wearable (or multiple wearables) submitted to Decentraland and this mapping is done through the ID or URN of the wearable which can be found on each item detail page:
+The purpose of the API is to map an owner of an NFT with a wearable (or multiple wearables) submitted to Decentraland and this mapping is done through the ID or URN of the wearable which can be found on each item detail page:

 ![]({{ site.baseurl }}/images/media/linked-wearables/item-urn.png)

+# Closing up

 ## Summary